MoritzSchaller/paulstretch/README.md

 ### Run Tests

 The project uses pytest as its testing framework.
+Run them like this:

 `uv run pytest`

 ### Build & Publish Package

+To build and publish this package on the [python package index](https://pypi.org), this is what you (or rather I) should do:

 1. Increment Version if appropriate